Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 www.techauthority.com

 • J2534 Pass-Thru Programmer: TOPDON RLink J2534 is an advanced diagnostic and reprogramming tool that support all J2534 protocols, as well as D-PDU, CAN-FD and DoIP, ensuring compatibility with a wide range of modern vehicles.
-It offers extensive versatility with support for over 17 major automotive brands, including Chrysler, Ford, GM, Nissan, Toyota, Honda, Subaru, Land Rover/Jaguar, Volvo, Wuling, Volkswagen, Mercedes-BenzeBay, and BMW, and so on, enjoy dealership-level functions at your fingertips
+It offers extensive versatility with support for over 18 major automotive brands, including ChryslereBay logo, Ford, GM, Nissan, Toyota, Honda, Subaru, Land Rover/Jaguar, Volvo, Wuling, Volkswagen/Audi, Mercedes-BenzeBay logo, and BMW.
+NOTE: Not compatible with Ford IDS diagnostic software

 • Proven Performance You Can Trust: Backed by over 10000 real vehicle tests and benefit from a wealth of practical experience, this OEM reprogramming tool guarantees stable and exceptional performance.
 Supported by TOPDON's dedicated technical experts with in-depth knowledge of both auto repair and J2534 Pass-Thru programming, the RLink J2534 provides prompt and professional assistance, ensuring a smooth setup and reliable compatibility